 This course defines, describes and identifies the functional uses of different types of earmolds, shells and assistive listening devices (ALDs).
 Students practice taking impressions and modifying earmolds and shells for which they've made impressions.
 Students demonstrate the correct use of several commonly used ALDs.
 Ordering and record keeping activities are also practiced.
-Prerequisite: HIS 104, 106 and permission of instructor.
+Prerequisite: HIS 104, 106 or permission of instructor.
+Must be admitted to HIS program.
 (SFCC)